 We offer diverse psychology and psychiatry activities depending on programme types and contexts: programmes integrated into hospital activities, psychiatric and psychological consultations, programmes offering specific care for trauma (conflicts, sexual violence) and certain diseases (tuberculosis, AIDS) or under-aged children.

-provides individual clinical consultations, psychiatric,
+providing individual clinical consultations, psychiatric,

-supports the programme and the team by suggesting improvements in line with MSF's objectives and strategies,
+supporting the programme and the team by suggesting improvements in line with MSF's objectives and strategies,

-coordinates the team's efforts by developing and/or improving working tools if required,
+coordinating the team's efforts by developing and/or improving working tools if required,

-identifies national staff training needs and organises sessions in the areas identified,
+identifying national staff training needs and organises sessions in the areas identified,

-organises patient referrals to adequate local facilities if needed.
+organising patient referrals to adequate local facilities if needed.